Why West Virginia could have college football's top offense in 2018

 “He’s got that playmaking gene in him where he wants to extend plays like Johnny Manziel where he could easily just make the routine play,” Spavital said.
 “You don’t want to handcuff him too much because he can make spectacular plays.
 But we’re challenging him to know when to make the routine one.”

-Should Grier hone the right combination of chain-moving dropoffs and touchdown-making heaves?
-The Mountaineers could finally shoot their way to the top of the Big 12.
-Thanks to a loaded offense.
-And one of the game's proven gun-slingers.
+And if Grier can hone the right combination of chain-moving checkdowns and touchdown-making heaves?
+The Mountaineers could finally shoot their way to the top of the Big 12 -- thanks to a loaded offense and one of the game's proven gunslingers.

 “We still have a long way to go,” Grier said.
 “But it’s not a stretch to say we can be the best in the country -- because that’s what we’re striving to be.”